To the editor of THE EAGLE:

 I have also been trying to get my ducks in a row toward when I will be able to ditch the dangerous medications I am currently forced to accept in order to function and live a lifestyle with at least a bit of quality.
 In seeking out that simple letter of recommendation from my doctor I was told that he would not participate in giving anyone such a letter but that I was free to find another doctor who would.
 So I began to make some phone calls to canvas other doctors who might be willing to help me avoid the damage to my liver that my current drugs are certainly causing.

 In seeking out new doctors I find that many either will not accept my insurance, or they will not take on new patients, and the ones who do have expressed the same unwillingness to be involved in writing this simple letter.
 Now bear in mind, I am looking for a letter that recommends that I be allowed to have access to marijuana for medical reasons.
 It is not a prescription.
 It does not mean that the doctor must further involve himself in that aspect of my care.
-So why would that be so difficult for a doctor to write?
-Why would a doctor prefer to have me taking medication that is potentially lethal rather than let me have access to a drug that is proven to be safe and effective -- through far more studies than other drugs have been forced to endure?

 What can be the cause?
 I believe that it is fear.
 As long as the federal laws are against medical marijuana I think many of these doctors will fear to put pen to paper so their patients can have access to a drug that is classified as illegal on a federal level.
 If that is true, how will those of us who truly desire to live a safe and productive life gain access to just that?
 How will this be addressed once the dispensaries are open?
 I am not looking to get "high" and I don’t smoke cigarettes.
 I just want the relief from the constant, debilitating suffering I live with every single moment of my life!